IBM 6640: Operation

-Documents to be printed were first prepared on either on magnetic cards by a Magnetic Card Selectric typewriter, or an Office System/6 console.
-Magnetic card stacks were loaded via a reader attached to the left side of the printer and the device could also communicate via BSC or SDLC protocols.
-The printer for an Office System/6 model 6/440 and 6/450 was an IBM 6640 without a Magnetic Card reader, being instead hard-wired to the 6/440 or 6/450 console for direct printing.
-In the picture of the IBM Office System/6 a 6640 without magnetic card reader is shown on the right.
-The System/6 Mag card reader is located on the right hand side of the desk (directly to the right of the chair).
+Documents to be printed are first prepared either on magnetic cards using a Magnetic Card Selectric typewriter, or on an Office System/6 console.
+Magnetic card stacks are loaded via a reader attached to the left side of the printer, and the device can also communicate via BSC or SDLC protocols.
+The printer on an Office System/6 model 6/440 or 6/450 is an IBM 6640 without a magnetic card reader, hard-wired to the console for direct printing.
+In the photograph of the IBM Office System/6, the 6640 without magnetic card reader is shown on the right; the magnetic card reader is located directly to the right of the chair.